nf-core/tools/README.md

 dependencies:
   - bioconda::nf-core=1.9
 ```
 and create the environment with ` conda env create -f environment.yml`.
-Ensure to activate the environment to  find the `nf-core` in your path.
+Ensure to activate the environment to find `nf-core` in your path.

 `nf-core/tools` can also be installed from [PyPI](https://pypi.python.org/pypi/nf-core/) using pip as follows: